PureStorage-OpenConnect/k8s-px-terraform/docs/AzureAKS/README.md

 3. Have the role added to the user who is about to create the cluster

+4. **Important**: To authenticate azure you will need a Service-Principal json file.
+If you have completed the AKS admin setup then this json file will be created by the script automatically.
+If you are not an Admin, then you can ask your account admin to provide Service Principal json file and you will need to save this file in **./k8s-px-terraform/scripts/keys/azure-px-ops-service-principal.json**.
+If you save it somewhere else or the file name is different, the required values will not be populated automatically in terraform configuration file.

 ## Step 1.
 Installation of required software